isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 Now that you are a real expert on the comma operator, what do you think about it? **Drop a comment below!**

 > Edit: Thanks a lot for your comments!
-I did some changes based on them :)